.NET HELP

 In this tutorial, we explored how to use Polly with IronPDF to convert a URL to PDF.
 We learned how to define and apply Polly policies, including retry and circuit breaker.
 We also tested our policies with different URLs.
 We can also do it for converting HTML to PDF.

-IronPDF offers a free trial, and licenses start from $749, allowing you to leverage its capabilities in your projects.
+IronPDF offers a free trial, and licenses start at competitive pricing, allowing you to leverage its capabilities in your projects.